sbhaseen/mern-full-stack-todos/README.md

 If a user is not logged in, these buttons will not be visible.

 For pagination, the user can navigate using `Prev` or `Next` buttons under the table.
 A user may also select the items per page from a drop-down menu above the table.
 The default limit is 5 and the programmed limits are 5 and 10, respectively.
 The idea was to be as mobile-friendly as possible and higher limits simply add more scolling on mobile screens.

+Some screenshots of the app:

+The main page:

+The main page loading (spinner):

+The mobile view of the main page:

+The Register form:

+Editing an item:

 ## Built With